 The oldest public library in Ireland dates from 1701.
 This afternoon we visit Marsh’s Library to see the wired alcoves where readers were once locked in with rare books, and the great oak bookshelves storing over 25,000 volumes.
 The library was built to orders from Archbishop Narcissus Marsh and today it is one of the last 18th century buildings in Ireland still used for its original purpose.
 Our tour of the library with the Keeper includes privileged access to see rare books and manuscripts, including a book owned and annotated by Jonathan Swift; books on the occult read by Bram Stoker here in 1866 and 1867; as well as the book which James Joyce came to read here in 1902, and which subsequently appears in Ulysses.

 Dublin has a rich history of theatrical performance.
-In 1904 the Abbey Theatre staged its first play and Yeats, J.M.
-Synge and Sean O’Casey have all been in-house playwrights there.
-We will enjoy an evening performance in either this famous venue or the nearby Gate Theatre, established in 1928 to introduce Dubliners to classic European plays.
+We will enjoy an evening performance of Noel Coward’s Private Lives in the Gate Theatre, established in 1928 to introduce Dubliners to classic European plays.
 (Overnight Dublin) B

 Day 5: Tuesday 30 May, Dublin